burnettlab/rtl-generator/README.md

 RTL-Generator is built to enable easy and flexible parameterization of RTL code.
 Currently, only Verilog/SystemVerilog is supported (due to use of formatter).
 Using RTL-Generator with an existing or new RTL project is easy: simply run `gen-rtl setup` at the top-level of your heirarchy, add your configuration options to `options.yml`, add parameter keys to the RTL, and add any more complex parameterization to a `gen_<module_name>.py` script. `gen-rtl generate` will then automatically generate your parameterized RTL project!

+### Supported Hardware Description Languages

+As of the current version, rtl-generator only supports Verilog/SystemVerilog.
+We will gladly accept contributions of support for other languages, provided they do not break the current language support or require any major modifications to the basic framework.
+Support for another language would require:

+* Regular Expression comment matching for paramaterizer tags consistent with Verilog/SystemVerilog implementation (see [generator.py](src/rtl_generator/generator.py)).
+* Formatter implementation (see [format.py](src/rtl_generator/format.py) for example).

+A class-based approach to language support has not been implemented yet, but is likely a good solution for handling different HDL's more efficiently.

 ## Installation

-RTL-Generator can be installed using `python -m pip install rtl-generator`, and running any of `gen-rtl setup`, `gen-rtl update`, or `gen-rtl generate`.
+RTL-Generator can be installed using `python3 -m pip install rtl-generator`, and running any of `gen-rtl setup`, `gen-rtl update`, or `gen-rtl generate`.

 RTL-generator also depends on [Verible](https://github.com/chipsalliance/verible) to format output RTL.
-Follow Verible's install directions and ensure `which verible-verilog-format` outputs the path to the Verible formatter executable.
+Follow Verible's install directions and ensure Verible is on your system's PATH.

 ## Usage